Taint Analysis for Graph APIs Focusing on Broken Access Control: Introduction

 This article is an extension of a paper published in ICGT '24~\cite{Lambers_2024_TaintAnalysisGraphAPIsFocusingBrokenAccessControl}.
 The article introduces the following extensions.
 First, it extends the formalization to support a certain type of indirect vulnerabilities (see \autoref{thm:general}), whereas the paper supported only direct vulnerabilities.
 Moreover, we have added a number of insightful examples illustrating the limitation of the paper formalization as well as the new formal results.
 As a second extension, the article introduces a new type of coverage, namely \emph{role coverage} (see \autoref{def:role-coverage}), which addresses whether derived tests cover the various roles in an access control policy.
 Finally, the article introduces a new application of the presented taint analysis---see \autoref{subsec:graphql_real-issue}.
 This application reproduces the issue 106598 reported in the GitHub community forum, addresses a larger part of the GraphQL schema language, and increases the level of real-world detail covered by the examples.
 Additionally, we have made the following improvements and changes: we elaborated on preliminaries regarding the dependency analysis---see \autoref{subsec:preliminaries_graph-transformation}; and we restructured the section describing the applications of the taint analysis to GitHub\ie\autoref{sec:graphql}, to render it more informative; we have added a summary of the GitHub access control policy, an outline of the application setting, as well as a discussion of the applications.

 The rest of this paper is structured as follows: Section~\ref{sec:preliminaries} revisits preliminaries.
 Section~\ref{sec:analysis} presents taint analysis\ie the setup, the static, and the dynamic analysis, in further detail, based on a basic running example.
 Section~\ref{sec:graphql} applies the analysis to a part of the GitHub GraphQL API~\cite{GitHub__GitHubGraphQLAPIdocumentation}.
-Section~\ref{sec:related} is dedicated to related work.
+Section~\ref{sec:related} is dedicated to related work while Section~\ref{sec:conclusion} to conclusion.